Pepper Plant Leaves Curling – Why And How To Treat

 2. Plant Edema

-Plant edema is a common cellular disorder caused by irregular water retention.
+Plant edema is a very common cellular disorder caused by irregular water retention.
 It will appear in peppers as a whitish, crystallized texture underneath the leaves.
 Extreme edema can cause plant leaves to curl.

 Edema is most common on indoor pepper plants, but can occur in any conditions.
 It is not a very well understood disorder, but in our experience, a few environmental changes can help.